Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Introduction

 Thus $g$ is the arithmetic genus of all curves in the linear system $|H|$.
 There is an étale double cover $\rho: \E_{g,\phi} \to \widehat{\E}_{g,\phi}$ mapping the two pairs $(S,H)$ and $(S,H+K_S)$ to $(S,[H])$.
 We refer to \S \ref{sec:gen00} for more details.

-The forgetful maps $\E_{g,\phi} \to \E$ are étale.
-But although the space $\E$ is irreducible and has been shown to be rational by Kond{\=o} \cite{Ko}, the spaces $\E_{g,\phi}$ and $\widehat{\E}_{g,\phi}$ are in general reducible, and it is an open problem to identify their various irreducible components, as well as to determine their Kodaira dimensions (cf.~\cite{dol}).
-A related question is to determine, given an irreducible component of $\widehat{\E}_{g,\phi}$, if its inverse image by $\rho$ is irreducible (cf.~\cite{GrHu}).
+The space $\E$ is irreducible and rational, as has been shown by Kond{\=o} \cite{Ko}, and the forgetful maps $\E_{g,\phi} \to \E$ are étale.
+Nevertheless the spaces $\E_{g,\phi}$ and $\widehat{\E}_{g,\phi}$ are in general reducible, and it is an open problem to determine their Kodaira dimensions (cf.~\cite{dol}).

 It is known that $\E_{3,2}$ is irreducible and rational (cf.\ \cite{Ca}), that $\E_{4,2}$ is irreducible and rational (this is the classical case of \emph{Enriques sextics}, cf.\ \cite[\S 3]{dol}) and that $\E_{6,3}$ is irreducible and unirational (cf.\ \cite{Ve}), and it has been conjectured that the moduli spaces of polarized Enriques surfaces are all unirational (or at least, of negative Kodaira dimension), see \cite[\S 4] {dol}.
-In the recent paper \cite{GrHu} Gritsenko and Hulek disprove this, as they exhibit infinitely many irreducible components of general type of the moduli space of {\it numerically} polarized Enriques surfaces.
+This was disproved by Gritsenko and Hulek in the recent paper \cite{GrHu}, where the existence of infinitely many irreducible components of general type of the moduli space of {\it numerically} polarized Enriques surfaces is established.
 On the other hand, they show that all components of $\widehat{\E}_{g,\phi}$ have negative Kodaira dimension for $g \leqslant 17$.

 In the present paper we improve these results.
-Our interest lies in the moduli spaces of {\it polarized} Enriques surfaces $\E_{g,\phi}$: We give a description of their irreducible components in terms of decompositions of the polarization as an effective sum of isotropic classes, and in infinitely many cases (for arbitrarily large $g$ and $\phi$) we prove their unirationality (resp.\ uniruledness).
+Our interest lies in the moduli spaces of {\it polarized} Enriques surfaces $\E_{g,\phi}$: We give a description of their irreducible components in terms of decompositions of the polarization as an effective sum of isotropic classes and prove their unirationality (resp.\ uniruledness) in infinitely many cases (for arbitrarily large $g$ and $\phi$).

 To explain our results, we introduce some notions.
 Any effective line bundle $H$ with $H^ 2\geqslant 0$ on an Enriques surface may be written as (cf. Corollary \ref{cor:kl++} below)

 (where '$\equiv$' denotes numerical equivalence), such that all $E_i$ are effective, non--zero, \emph{isotropic} (i.e., $E_i^2=0$) and \emph{primitive} (i.e., indivisible in $\Num(S)$), all $a_i$ are positive integers, $n \leqslant 10$ and